biobakery/fugassem/readme.md

 * Predictions of each taxon
 	* FUGAsseM predicts functions based on input evidence data.
-	* The finalized prediction results using integrated evidence per taxon are in the file: `$OUTPUT_DIR/main/$TAXONNAME/prediction/finalized/$BASENAME.$TAXONNAME.finalized_ML.prediction.tsv`.
+	* The finalized prediction results using integrated evidence per taxon are in the file: `$OUTPUT_DIR/main/$TAXONNAME/$BASENAME.$TAXONNAME.finalized_ML.prediction.tsv`.
-	* The prediction results by using individual evidence per taxon are in the file: `$OUTPUT_DIR/$TAXONNAME/prediction/$EVIDENCE_TYPE/$BASENAME.$TAXONNAME.$EVIDENCE_TYPE_ML.prediction.tsv` (where `$EVIDENCE_TYPE` = the basename of each evidence).
+	* The prediction results by using individual evidence per taxon are in the file: `$OUTPUT_DIR/$TAXONNAME/$BASENAME.$TAXONNAME.$EVIDENCE_TYPE_ML.prediction.tsv` (where `$EVIDENCE_TYPE` = the basename of each evidence).

 **4. Intermediate output files**

 * Preprocessing features of each taxon
 	* FUGAsseM preprocesses input evidence data and prepare feature tables for machine learning per taxon.
 Each type of features will be used to build a ML classifier.
+These input data are in the folder: `$OUTPUT_DIR/main/$TAXONNAME/data/`.
+	* All intermediate preprocessing results are in the folder: `$OUTPUT_DIR/main/$TAXONNAME/preprocessing/`.
-	* All intermediate results are in the folder per taxon: `$OUTPUT_DIR/main/$TAXONNAME/preprocessing/`.
+	* All intermediate prediction results are in the folder per taxon: `$OUTPUT_DIR/main/$TAXONNAME/prediction/`.